NCMF 2018 Spring Cryptologic Program Featuring Liza Mundy

 ***There will also be a book signing following the program.
 Ms. Mundy's book will be for sale for $20 per copy.

 The registration fee includes lunch and is $25 for members and guests.
 For your convenience, we offer easy online registration via REGISTER NOW link below.
 Or you may mail-in your registration fee.
 Please mail checks to NCMF - P.O.
-Box 1682 Fort George G. Meade, Maryland 20755-9998.
-Deadline to register is 11 March.
+Box 1682 Fort George G. Meade, Maryland 20755-9998. ***Registration closed early (8 March) as we reached our seating capacity.*****

 ***** Are you a member of a book club, affinity group or other social/ retirement communities?
 We hope you will let your friends and neighbors know about our programs which feature experts on a variety of interesting topics.
 Help us to spread the word by posting flyers you receive by mail or that you download from our site (see the link below to download the Spring Program flyer) on bulletin boards or other prominent places.
 We look forward to seeing you and your friends at our events.